New Zealand: Biology

 Emphasis on original colonization by Polynesians, and secondary colonization by Europeans.
 Effect of history on the political system, present-day economy, and the environment.
 Will cover pre- European history, current government and legislative processes, health, education, and other services, New Zealand’s current role in the international community.

-BIO 490: Special Topics, Biogeography and Evolution in New Zealand (4 credits)
+BIO 410: Biogeography & Evolution in New Zealand (5 credits)

 Continental drift is one of the most revolutionary ideas in the history of science.
 Drift was not universally accepted by the mainstream scientific community in the 1970s, and its implications have still not been fully integrated in our understanding of patterns of distribution of species (biogeography).
 Prior to the drift hypothesis, dispersal across large distances, and over significant barriers, was the principle hypothesis for all patterns of biogeography.
 In contrast, the model of continental drift provides a mechanism of vicariance, a process that divides the range of a species by imposing a barrier to dispersal.
-Course will cover global and local (within New Zealand) patterns and processes of geographic distribution of animals and plants.
-Central will be discussion of the relative influences of the complex history of vicariance and dispersal.
+BENZ will explore how New Zealand’s natural history has evolved to be so different from that found on continental landmasses, yet shares remarkable similarities with parts of South America and ancient Antarctica.
+Lectures will focus on 1) New Zealand’s geological origin, 2) basic principles of historical biogeography and 3) island ecology, 4) the evolution in isolation of New Zealand’s flora and fauna, and 5) special vulnerabilities as a consequence of introductions of exotic biota by humans.
+Field trips will give hands-on experience with native plants and animals, and demonstrate principles covered in the lectures.

 Stipend: Students will receive a stipend to cover the cost of meals and transportation costs not covered by the program fee.